Which is the first National Park in India? Jim Corbett?

 Jim Corbett Wildlife Sanctuary safari online booking

 Bookings for these safaris can be made both online and offline.
-Online booking is made by the park’s website only.
-Book the safari at least 30 days before getting an available slot.
+Online booking is available only on the park’s website.
+Book the safari at least 30 days before to get an available slot.
 Personal details and ID proof are required during the booking process.
 Carry the same ID when going on safari for verification purposes.

 Jim Corbett National Park visiting hours

-Jim Corbett National Park is open weekly from 6:30 AM to 5:30 PM.
-These timings sometimes change during the winter months.
+Jim Corbett National Park is open weekly from 6:30 AM to 5:30 PM, but these hours sometimes change during the winter months.

 Climate and temperature range in Jim Corbett National Park

-This forest reserve lies on the foothills of the Himalayas, so the weather here remains colder throughout the year.
-Winter temperature varies between 5℃ – 25℃.
-The average temperature in summer is 30℃.
+This forest reserve lies in the foothills of the Himalayas, so the weather here remains colder year-round.
+Winter temperature varies between 5℃ to 25℃.
+The average summer temperature is 30℃.
 Heavy rainfall occurs from July to September.

 Best time to visit Jim Corbett National Park

-October to February is the best time to plan your trip to the Corbett National Park.
+October to February is the best time to plan your trip to Corbett National Park.
 All zones of the park remain open at this time.
-The temperature ranges from 5℃ – 25℃ during this time.
-Precipitation is zero.
+The temperature ranges from 5℃ to 25℃ during this time, and precipitation is zero.
 The cold, dry winter weather makes it easier to explore the forest.

-The majority of the forest allows visitors from mid-November to June.
-While most of the forest remains closed during the monsoon, the Jhirna zone keeps its doors open throughout the year.
+The majority of the forest is open to visitors from mid-November to June.
+While most of the forest remains closed during the monsoon, the Jhirna zone keeps its doors open year-round.
 The Bijrani zone, however, is open from October to June.

 A Butterfly